 18. Fly Fishing Rod or Spinning Outfit

 A packable lightweight fishing rod can bring a great diversion to a hike into a mountain lake, which often have trout — and sometimes very large trout.
 After making the mistake of leaving a rod behind, we always have at least one rod on all trips.
-Get the best-buy Cabela’s Three Forks Combo in the 8-foot, 4-weight model in four pieces, or the Cabela’s Stowaway 6 for ultra-packable excellence.
+Get the best-buy Cabela’s Big Horn Combo in the 8-foot, 4-weight model in four pieces, or the Cabela’s Stowaway 6 Combo for ultra-packable excellence in a 3-weight for smaller fish or the 5-weight for overall versatility.
 For spin fishing, we like the super light and simple Shakespeare Travel Mate Telescopic Rod & Reel Combo.
 One last point here: While a packable fishing rod can be a coveted backpacking gift, they also make great backup rods for any fisher.